 Back then, I was located in Poughkeepsie, NY, some 140 feet ASL That QTH was surrounded with "mountains" that went from 1250 to over 1700 feet.
 The 1748 foot "mountain" was south of me.
 Knife edge refraction was very effective in all directions, but especially south.
 It was a great QTH for UHF.

 Eventually, I constructed an EME station for 432 and worked EME during the early 1980's.
-Work and a lightning stroke greatly limited my operation from the lated 1980's until retirement in 2004.
+Work and a lightning stroke greatly limited my operation from the later 1980's until retirement in 2004.

 My present QTH is 15 feet above Lake Huron lake level and has proven to be significantly more challenging than my previous QTH.

-I am hoping to get more punch with a quad of 33 element for 432.
+I am hoping to get more punch with a 2x2 yagi array of 33 element for 432.
 I have 7 elements on 6m and 12 elements on 2 meters.
 Both built from the designs in antenna handbook.

 You must be logged in to file a report on this page